CDLUC3/ezid/doc/apidoc.2.rst

 Identifier status
 -----------------

 Each identifier in EZID has a status.
-In the case of a non-ARK identifier (e.g., a DOI identifier), the identifier and its shadow ARK share the same status.
 The status is recorded as the value of the "_status" reserved metadata element (see `Internal metadata`_ below) and may be one of:

 **public**
   The default value.